 My Child Comes with Instructions: Plan a Sleepover with T1D

-1. Make sure you are comfortable with the invitation and that the host parent knows what is involved in caring for a young Type 1 diabetic.
+1. Make sure you are comfortable with the invitation and that the host parent knows what is involved in caring for a young person with type 1 diabetes.
 Remember that you can always host children at your house if that is a better option.
 Talk about different scenarios for the evening.
 Create a back up plan in case one parent becomes nervous about either hosting or sending their child into this new situation.

 2. Make a general plan for your child’s care during sleepover time.
-Often it works best to stick to usual routines; for example, we check our child’s blood sugar at 10 p.m. and 2 a.m., sneaking into his room with a flashlight to check his BG on a CGM or meter.
+Often it works best to stick to usual routines; for example, we check our child’s blood sugar at 10 p.m. and 2 a.m., sneaking into his room with a flashlight to check his blood glucose (BG) on a continuous glucose monitor (CGM) or meter.
 Our friends do the same for our child when he is away with them.

 3. Meet ahead of time with the parents hosting the sleepover to teach them the basics behind your plan for the evening.
 Probably this will mean explaining a bit about T1D and your child, and then teaching the hosts how to check a blood sugar and treat highs and lows.
 (See the links below to check out sample one-page templates for this information.)